 Mbira lovers at every playing level are encouraged to attend, and previous Mbira Camps have included new-first-timers, beginning, intermediate, and advanced players.
 New beginners may purchase an instrument from MBIRA in advance to use at Camp, or choose one at Camp.

-The Hawaii Mbira Camp location is near Kilauea, Kauai, Hawaii.
+The Hawaii Mbira Camp location is on the island of Kauai, Hawaii.

 The summer Mbira Camp location is Erica Azim’s big house and garden in Berkeley, California.